Nonlinear Meta-Learning Can Guarantee Faster Rates: Main Results

-\begin{ex}[Finite-dimensional kernels] Suppose $\cH$ is finite dimensional, i.e., the covariance operators $\Sigma_i$ each admit a finite number of eigenfunctions $e_{i, j}, j = 1, 2, \ldots k$ for some $k$.
-Then clearly as the eigenfunctions $\{e_{i, j}\}$ are bounded \footnote{As we employ a bounded kernel, every function in the RKHS is bounded \citep[Lemma 4.23][]{steinwart2008support}.} and Assumption \ref{asst:emb} holds for $\alpha, p=0$.
+\begin{ex}[Finite-dimensional kernels] Suppose $\cH$ is finite dimensional, i.e., the covariance operators $\Sigma_i$ each admit a finite number of eigenfunctions $e_{i, j}, j = 1, 2, \ldots k$ for some $k\geq 1$.
+Then clearly as the eigenfunctions $\{e_{i, j}\}$ are bounded \footnote{As we employ a bounded kernel, every function in the RKHS is bounded (Lemma 4.23 \cite{steinwart2008support}).} and Assumptions \ref{asst:evd}-\ref{asst:emb} hold for $\alpha, p=0$.
 Furthermore, Assumption~\ref{asst:src} holds for any value of $r$.
-In this regime, the final bound is
+In this regime,

-See Remark~\ref{rem:rem_pf} in the Appendix for the detailed derivations.
-The result shows that our bound reduce to the learning rate in the linear regression setting in \cite{du2021fewshot} and \cite{tripuraneni2021provable}.